cubefs/cubefs/docs/source/user-guide/datanode.rst

 How To Start DataNode
 ---------------------

 Start a DataNode process by execute the server binary of CubeFS you built with ``-c`` argument and specify configuration file.
-At least 4 data nodes are required in respect to high availability.
+Usually, the number of datanode instances needs to be more than three, but in a production environment, in order to consider disaster recovery backup, at least four datanode instances are required.

 .. code-block:: bash